 Striped Bass Rigs

 When using cut bait for striped bass, one of the most popular rigs is the fish finder rig.
 This rig can be found in the surf fishing kit attached with a circle hook between size 1/0 and 5/0.
 This rig is best used with 2-4 inch chunks of cut bait such as bunker, herring and mackerel.
 The fish finder rig kicks up the bait along the bottom, calling in fish with smelly thumps against the sand.
 To target smaller or finicky stripers with smaller bait, use a bottom rig.
 Bottoms rigs setup with smaller circle hooks between 2 to 1/0 is best for crabs, sand fleas, bloodworms, squid, or smaller clams.
 When using a bottom rig, try to be a little creative and use different baits on the top and bottom.
 Sometimes one bait will do better than the other.
-Casting out 2 rods with these 2 separate sized rigs & bait will diversify your presentation and improve your chances.
+Casting out 2 surf rods with these 2 separate sized rigs and baits will diversify your presentation even further and improve your chances.

 Fundamental Striped Bass Lures